 noclip

-- Spawn a companion cube in the wall at your crosshair position.- There are also commands like
+- Spawn a cube in the wall at your crosshair position.- There are also commands like

 ent_create_portal_reflector_cube